 Manufacturers must evolve to keep up with continuous demands from consumers and businesses to provide new innovations and product development.
-Keeping abreast with these demands, in particular, testing the products regularly could be testing for the manufacturers.
+Keeping up to date with these demands, in particular, testing the products regularly could be testing for the manufacturers.
 The only way they can win this battle is by going digital.
 This is the main reason why we are taking the serious initiative by executing research on our website https://www.challenge.org – we want to give manufacturers a platform they can trust for knowledge regarding virtual twin.
 While there is no shortage of technological advancements, the Digital Twins concept within the Industrial Internet of Things (IIoT) remains as the standout trend currently.
-The digital twins can be implemented in various ways within the manufacturing sector.
+Digital twins can be implemented in various ways within the manufacturing sector.
 They can be implemented for an entire facility, a particular asset within the facility, or solely for a product in the field.
 Moreover, they can be designed and applied in thousands of different scenarios.
 They will allow the manufacturers to evaluate production, visualize products (in different environments), assist machinery, track and monitor systems, and troubleshoot equipment which is a feature that will be explained in our workshop called creating your digital twin – join our summit.

 Ready to embrace the wave of Digital Twin in your manufacturing business?
 Would like to get access to your industry’s most valuable players and get an insider’s look at how they utilize this technology for their companies?
 Click here and join us at our event.